Well, I say, thank you for popping by – it’s always a pleasure!

 Now, moving swiftly on to my spiffing collaboration with darling Mrs Simkins.
 You see, although I’m known to have a rather sweet tooth; instead of baking yet another sugar-laden goodie for our summer garden party, I thought best to offer a dish of the savoury kind – I say the perfect accompaniment to Mrs Simkins Dainty Tea-Time Sandwiches!

 Darlings, I must admit, I twice attempted my recipe – “Oh, dearie me!”
-I hear you utter.
+I hear you utter with a touch of worry.
 But do not despair my dears; as you know Miss Windsor always prevails!
 You see, when fried in oil the meat and breadcrumb coating just cracked and then slid off the egg – not a desirable look!
-So, with a little help from my darling Mrs Simkins, she advised to bake my little beauties instead – and they turned out ‘egg- ceptional’!
+So, with a little help from my darling Mrs Simkins, she advised to bake my little beauties instead – and they turned out ‘egg- ceptional’ -get it?

 Okey dokey, before you press on with my devilishly delicious recipe, I advise these are best served at a summer garden party, afternoon tea, buffet, or handy enough to pop into a Tupperware vessel and then pecked at whilst picnicking at your favourite country spot – fabulous!